sdiehl/gevent-tutorial/tutorial.md

 </code>
 </pre>

-A extension of the Event object is the AsyncResult which allows you to send a value along with the wakeup call.
+An extension of the Event object is the AsyncResult which allows you to send a value along with the wakeup call.
 This is sometimes called a future or a deferred, since it holds a reference to a future value that can be set on an arbitrary time